 The Birding Chronicles

-All of our 2022 stats, graphs and birding videos can be found in the links below as well as our progress in this year’s quest.
+All of our yearly stats, graphs and birding videos can be found in the links below as well as our progress in this year’s quest.
 Thanks to Ron’s Sliver program (link here), we are now able to provide a Google Earth based video of the places we bird throughout the year – super cool!
 I’ll update this periodically when he is able to generate a new video for us.

 Average Year 2023 Quick Look: